Xwiam/JavaConcurrencyInPractice/fundamentals/ShareObjects/ShareObjectsTips.md

 7、Locking can guarantee both visibility and atomicity;volatile variables can only guarantee visibility.

 8、You can use volatile variables only when writing to the variable do not depend on its current value.

+9、The language and core libraries of java provide mechanisms that can help in maintaining thread confinement --local variables and the ThreadLocal class.

+10、Immutable objects can be used safely by any thread without additional synchronization,even when synchronization is not used to publish them.

+11、Static initializers are executed by the JVM at class initialization time;because of internal synchronization in the JVM,this mechanism is guaranteed

+to safely publish any objects initialized in this way.